 By building water tanks, latrines, showers and by promoting good hygiene, we're helping over 32,000 people stay healthy.

 Your support will:

 - Improve health through increased access to clean water, new toilets and showers, in rural schools and health facilities, along with education around the importance of good hygiene practices and behaviours.

 - Involve rural school children, teachers, and health facility staff to locally promote the importance of hygiene and sanitation education.

 - Strengthen the sanitation and hygiene capacities of participating schools, healthcare facilities, government institutions (such as health and education departments) and partner NGOs.

 - Build understanding and awareness among local government stakeholders about the importance of water, sanitation and hygiene in school, health centres and other public spaces.

 A bulb onion scheme in Papua New Guinea’s Highlands is changing lives and securing futures for nearly 400 members of a remote community.

-By buying a gift from Oxfam Unwrapped you can help support our work in Papua New Guinea.
-Take a look at Oxfam Unwrapped's gifts with a difference in Papua New Guinea and Bougainville and help lift people out of poverty, for good.
+By buying a gift from Oxfam Unwrapped you can help empower people and support our work.
+Take a look at Oxfam Unwrapped's gifts with a difference in Papua New Guinea.